mszegedy/plea/story/ch-3.md

 "Mosquitos don't—" started both Alexey and Artemis.
 "Sorry, go ahead," said Artemis.

 "Mosquitos don't spread HIV," said Alexey.
 "Malaria, yes.
 Dengue, yes.
 West Nile, also yes.
 But not HIV.
-It doesn't spread into their spit, and the spit is what can infect you."
+It doesn't spread into their spit, and the spit is what gets into your blood."

 "…so what if I get malaria?" insisted Vasilisa.